drsprite/nsupdate-web/README.md

 2. Using MySQL to keep track of IP history, as well as a way to get domain status.

 Option 1:

-1. Copy index_flatfile.php to the web accessible directory of your choosing that is on the same server that your dynamic DNS zones are on.
+1. Copy <b>index_flatfile.php</b> to the web accessible directory of your choosing that is on the same server that your dynamic DNS zones are on.
+Rename it to whatever you want.
 2. Create a subdirectory called <b>cache</b>, and give the directory write permissions.

 Option 2:

-1. Copy index_mysql.php to the web accessible directory of your choosing that is on the same server that your dynamic DNS zones are on.
+1. Copy <b>index_mysql.php</b> to the web accessible directory of your choosing that is on the same server that your dynamic DNS zones are on.
+Rename it to whatever you want.
-2. Copy config.php, styles.css to the same directory.
+2. Copy <b>config.php and styles.css</b> to the same directory.
-3. Edit the values within config.php to match your MySQL server, username, password and database.
+3. Edit the values within <b>config.php</b> to match your MySQL server, username, password and database.
-4. Run the dyndns.sql script to create the table that will be used.
+4. Run the <b>dyndns.sql</b> script to create the table that will be used.

 Once you have either option installed, simply point your browser to the directory you dropped it into with a few extra parameters.